 - Vigilante Man:

 - The reserve deputies—who aren't actually reserves as they haven't been on any active lists for over a year—think they're legitimate law enforcement.
 They are actually complete idiots.
 They escalate an already dangerous hostage situation, they shoot without regard for anyone's safety (including their own), damage and destroy property (including their own), and traumatize a poor kid (who is the son of one of the deputies) who does the only smart thing and gets out of dodge.
+Tanner tries to escape in the confusion but the attempt fails because they even shoot at him.
 The captain rightly rips into them and has them arrested for their idiocy.

 - It's clear that there are many others besides the reserve deputies that are looking to take matters into their own hands.
 While they're driving through the street of a small town, several police officers are seen searching and disarming several people.
 It leaves a fairly sizable pile of guns.